mlynnhuang/Coursera-Getting-Cleaning-Data/README.md

 [67] "fBodyBodyAccJerkMag-std()"   "fBodyBodyGyroMag-std()"
 [69] "fBodyBodyGyroJerkMag-std()"

-7.Generate the final set of data to get the average value for meansurements for each activity performed by each volunteer.
+7. Generate the final set of data to get the average value for meansurements for each activity performed by each volunteer.
 8. Create a table, TidyDataSet.txt extension and store in the working directory.

-</markdown></p>